data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 Strings need not be numbers. `grep -c revolution *.tsv`, for example, counts the instances of the string `revolution` within the defined files and prints those counts to the shell.
 Run this, observe the output, and then amend it to `grep -ci revolution *.tsv`.
 This repeats the query, but prints a case insensitive count (including instances of both `revolution` and `Revolution`).
 Note how the count has increased nearly 30 fold for those journal article titles that contain the keyword 'america'.
 As before, cycling back and adding `> results/`, followed by a filename (ideally in .txt format), will save the results to a data file.

 So far we have counted strings in file and printed to the shell or to file those counts.
-But you can also use `grep` to create subsets of tabulated data from one or multiple files.
+But the real power of `grep` comes in that you can also use it to create subsets of tabulated data (or indeed any data) from one or multiple files.
 Type `grep -i revolution *.tsv` and hit enter.
 This script looks in the defined files and prints any lines containing `revolution` (without regard to case) to the shell. `grep -i revolution *.tsv > results/DATE_JAi-revolution.tsv` saves it to file.

 However if we look at this file, it contains every instance of the string 'revolution' including as a single word and as part of other words such as 'revolutionary'.
 This perhaps isn't as useful as we thought...
 Thankfully, the `-w` flag instructs `grep` to look for whole words only, giving us greater precision in our search.
 Type `grep -iw revolution *.tsv > results/DATE_JAiw-revolution.tsv` and hit enter.
 This script looks in both of the defined files and exports any lines containing the whole word `revolution` (without regard to case) to the specified .tsv file. `wc -l *revolution` shows us the difference between them.

-Finally, you can use regular expression syntax (covered [last week!](https://github.com/LibraryCarpentry/week-one-library-carpentry/blob/master/lesson-materials/2015-08-13_LibCarp-lesson-one.md)) to search for similar words.
+Finally, you can use the regular expression syntax covered [last week!](https://github.com/LibraryCarpentry/week-one-library-carpentry/blob/master/lesson-materials/2015-08-13_LibCarp-lesson-one.md) to search for similar words.
 In `gallic.txt` we have the string `fr[ae]nc[eh]`.
 The square brackets here ask the machine to match any character in the range specified.
 So when used with grep as `grep -iw --file=gallic.txt *.tsv` the shell will print out each line containing the string:

 - france
 - french